-In the event of parent(s) and child(ren) becoming separated, the Lifeguard will notify their Supervisor while still maintaining surveillance of their designated zone.
+In the event of persons becoming separated, the Lifeguard will notify their supervisor while still maintaining surveillance of their designated zone.
 Once the supervisor arrives, they will remain with the lost person until the person can be reunited.
 If the person is not reunited in 15 minutes, the Supervisor will call for additional assistance or the authorities to help locate the missing person.